Kitsilano: First industry and development

-Kitsilano was also the site of the second Sikh temple to be built in Canada, a few years after the first opened Golden in 1905.
-Opened in 1908, the temple served early South Asian settlers who worked at nearby sawmills along false creek at the time.
+Kitsilano was the site of the second Sikh temple to be built in Canada, a few years after the first opened in Golden in 1905.
+Opened in 1908, the temple served early South Asian settlers who worked at nearby sawmills along False Creek at the time.
+The Second Avenue Gurdwara served a community numbering around 2000.
+The building was sold in 1970 to raise money to build the Ross Street Gurdwara in southeast Vancouver.